AnNePDHA/AI-Agent-for-Manufacturing/README.md

 ## Technical Explanation
 The SmartFactory AI Assistant system architecture is structured around several key technical components and processing stages:

-**1. Upload Documentation / Connect Data Source**
+**1. Connect Data Source**
-- Users or system administrators can upload documents (formats such as PDF, DOCX, PPTX) to a designated Azure Storage location.
-- Alternatively, the system can connect directly to a SQL database containing manufacturing operational data, maintenance history, and predictive maintenance records.
+- The system can connect directly to a SQL database containing manufacturing operational data, maintenance history, and predictive maintenance records.

 **2. LangChain Integration**
-- LangChain serves as the orchestration layer that links the fine-tuned LLM model with the processed data
+- LangChain serves as the orchestration layer that links the LLM model with the processed data

 **3. Answer Generation**
-- For each user question, if it's a knowledge-based query -> perform vector search on uploaded documents.
-If it's a structured data query → translate natural language into an SQL query.
+- For each user question, the system translates natural language into an SQL query.
-- The Azure AI Foundry fine-tuned model processes prompts or SQL queries.
+- The Azure AI Foundry with provided-promts-model processes prompts or SQL queries.
-- The system returns a clear, user-friendly answer based on document content or database results.
+- The system returns a clear, user-friendly answer based on database query results.

 ## Getting Started
 ### Prerequisites